PinataCloud/pinata-fdk/README.md

 const fdk = new PinataFDK({
     pinata_jwt: "YOUR_PINATA_JWT",
     pinata_gateway: "YOUR_PINATA_GATEWAY"},
-    //do not include https:// in your gateway url
 );
 ```
 If you are only using the frame metadata functionality, you do not need to enter your credentials.